Thousands join convoy protests against Thai PM

-The kingdom is grappling with its worst outbreak so far, registering record numbers of daily infections each week as hospitals struggle to cope.
-In total, it has reported more than 907,000 cases and 7,551 deaths from Covid-19.
+By nightfall, some protesters clashed with authorities, shooting fireworks and flinging projectiles to defend against riot police, who had deployed rubber bullets, tear gas and water cannon.

+The use of such weapons by police has become increasingly frequent during anti-government protests, which have intensified as the kingdom grapples with its worst outbreak so far.

-A sluggish vaccine roll-out — coupled with financial woes from weeks-long restrictions on businesses — has fanned anger at Prayut’s administration.
+Overburdened hospitals and a sluggish vaccine roll-out — coupled with financial woes from weeks-long restrictions on businesses — have fanned anger at Prayut’s administration.

 Sparked by concerns about public gatherings spreading the virus, protesters have in recent weeks turned to organising massive car convoys at major intersections — thus clogging up Bangkok’s already traffic-choked streets.